GatorSethBarber/PythonCPPExample/readme.md

 # pybind11

+Note: The test python files assume that numpy has been installed for the python version bing used.

 This is a newer tool than the others.
 Similar to swig, it is a third party tool.
 However, unlike Swig, it is focused purely on C/C++ to Python.
 Using pybind11 is similar to using emscripten.
 In a .cpp file, bindings are specified that will be used to allow python to access (public) functionaligy of a C++ class or function.
 (In this code, these are placed into a separate file.)
 Before pybinds11 can be used, it must be installed.
 The way it was installed for this was the method by adding a git submodule as described in https://pybind11.readthedocs.io/en/stable/installing.html.
 More specifically, in a git project, run the following two commands:
 ```
 git submodule add -b stable ../../pybind/pybind11 extern/pybind11